 July 7-25 (Monday through Friday), 8:30 a.m.-4:00 p.m. daily

 Orientation Day, June 7, 2014

-The Western Massachusetts Writing Project's 22st annual Invitational Summer Institute will run July 7-25 (Mon. to Fri.) at the University of Massachusetts Amherst.
+The Western Massachusetts Writing Project's 22st annual Summer Institute will run July 7-25 (Mon. to Fri.) at the University of Massachusetts Amherst.
 It will be facilitated by WMWP co-directors, technology liaison, and teacher consultants.
 Teachers in all subjects, grades K-12, are eligible to apply.
 Teams of teachers from the same school or district are encouraged to apply.
-Deadline for applications is April 28th.
+Deadline for applications is May 1st.